-The following non-refundable fees govern the application processing, reprocessing and reservation of LIHTC and the fees to monitor and report compliance.
+The following non-refundable fees govern the application processing, reprocessing and reservation of LIHTC and the fees to monitor and report compliance or non-compliance.
 The following non-refundable fees must be paid either with a wire transfer, money order or certified check.
 LHC will return any other form of payment and disqualify the application.